KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_transmission/README.md

 ]
 ```

-### Extension compatibility

-Rendering transparency in an efficient manner is a difficult problem.
-It may not be possible on the target platform to render every transparent polygon in the correct order in a reasonable time.
-Therefore, this is not a requirement to use this extension with realtime renderers (offline renderers are assumed to not have this ordering issue).
-However, it is expected that reflected and transmitted light are rendered in the way defined by this extension.

 ## Properties

 Only two properties are introduced with this extension and combine to describe a single value; the percentage of light that is transmitted through the surface of the material.
 These properties work together with the existing properties of the material to define the way light is modified as it passes through the substance.